appuio/docs/how-tos.rst

 Your service may now be accessed via ``localhost:port``.
 For more advanced usage of ``oc port-forward`` consider the `official documentation <https://docs.openshift.org/latest/dev_guide/port_forwarding.html>`__.

-How to use a private repository (on e.g. Github) to run S2I builds
+How to use a private repository (on e.g. GitHub) to run S2I builds
 ------------------------------------------------------------------

 1. Create an SSH keypair